MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

 1. Select **Save**.

-Note that saving an export does not trigger the export.
-See below on how to run this export on demand.

-## Running an export
+Saving an export doesn't run the export immediately.

-The export run with every [scheduled refresh](system.md#schedule-tab).
+The export runs with every [scheduled refresh](system.md#schedule-tab).
-You can choose to run an [export data on demand](export-destinations.md).
+You can also to [export data on demand](export-destinations.md#run-export-on-demand).

 ## Data privacy and compliance